This post contains affiliate links, we'll earn compensation if you make a purchase using them at no additional cost to you 😊

 2. Provide heat Support

 Using a heated blanket or hot water pack can be very soothing for your dog suffering from pancreatitis.
-It helps the dogs in relaxing their muscles and gives them warmth.
+It helps the dogs relax their muscles and gives them warmth.

 3. Feed them small meals

-Also, provide your dog with a low-fat diet which will be helpful to their stomach issues.
+Also, provide your dog with a low-fat diet, which will help with their stomach issues.

 4. Improve their mobility and activeness